By Douglas Bloomfield

 Trump may relish insulting and humiliating his attorney general, but Jeff Sessions remains loyal and hangs on.
 The xenophobic former Alabama senator is a strident hardliner on immigration and civil liberties.

-He is hostile to many fundamental civil rights issue including voting rights, police department reform, legal representation for poor defendants, enforcing hate crime laws and LGBT rights.
-He has ordered federal prosecutors to seek the most serious possible charges and sentencing in every case.
+He is hostile to many fundamental civil rights issue including voting rights, police department reform, legal representation for poor defendants, enforcing hate crime laws and LGBTQ+ rights.
+While he said he would protect the community in his nomination acceptance speech, he has done nothing to support this.
+Luckily, there are multiple candidates the LGBTQ+ community should watch out for in the latest election who will actually protect and improve the community.
+Trump has also ordered federal prosecutors to seek the most serious possible charges and sentencing in every case.

 Other Trump luminaries in a cabinet stocked with the inept, unqualified and inexperienced include Education Secretary Betsy DeVos, a wealthy advocate of charter schools, school choice and school vouchers and a foe of public education.

 HUD Secretary Ben Carson, a pediatric neurosurgeon with no experience on the issues before his agency, could be a short-termer.

 Rick Perry heads the energy department, which he wanted to close down as a presidential candidate.
 When he was nominated for this job he thought it was promoting oil and gas interests and was clueless that he would be responsible for the nation’s nuclear weapons program as well as civilian use of nuclear energy.